CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Netfilter-ACLs/_index.md

 ### Match on ECN Bits in the TCP IP Header

-ECN allows end-to-end notification of network congestion without dropping packets.
+[ECN](## "Explicit Congestion otification") allows end-to-end notification of network congestion without dropping packets.
 You can add ACL rules to match on the following ECN fields of the TCP IPv4 header:
 - CWR (Congestion Window Received)
 - ECE (ECN-Echo)
 - ECT (ECN Capable Transport)

+By default, ECN rules match a packet with the bit set.
+You can reverse the match by using an explanation point (!).

 The **CWR** bit notifies the other endpoint of the connection that it received and reacted to an ECE.
-The default is to match when the bit is set.
-You can reverse the match by using an explanation point (!).

 To match on the CWR bit: